dmidlo/histdata.com-tools/docs/temporal-sidecar-operations.md

   quality report.
 Ordinary `-A` and `-U` repository commands do not run quality checks.
 Use `histdatacom -A --repo-quality-columns` to display previously stored quality summaries in repository table output.
+- Full-dataset campaign batches should run as bounded symbol/format/timeframe slices.
+For each slice, run download/extract, then `--repo-quality`; normal execution keeps cache artifacts.
+The `.repo` file and detailed quality reports are the durable audit artifacts.
+When disk pressure requires cleanup, run it only after `--repo-quality` succeeds and never remove `.repo` or reports.
+The issue-240 cache cleanup removes canonical `.data` cache files with `find <slice-target> -name .data -type f -delete`; more aggressive low-disk runs may remove the entire slice working directory after `.repo` and reports have been written.
+Source checkouts whose doctor output reports `platform.executable_bundled=false` need an explicit Temporal executable or an installed bundled platform wheel before campaign execution.
 - Use `--quality-report PATH` to write the full JSON report.
 The report schema is `histdatacom.quality-report.v1`; console output remains a bounded human summary with clean, warning, and failed file sections.